 How do they work?

-Most anti-aging ingredients work in one of three ways.
-Some increase skin cell turnover rate to encourage the exfoliation of dead skin cells.
-Others signal the body to increase elastin and collagen production, two proteins that are essential to skin health.
+- Signal the body to increase elastin and collagen production, two proteins that are essential to skin health

-Finally, some ingredients simply replace lost key molecules to rehydrate and restore aging skin to health.
+- Replace lost key molecules to rehydrate and restore aging skin to health

 The most common benefits of anti-aging skin care products are: